vectorgrp/xcp-lite/examples/README.md

 cargo run -p <example_name>
 ```

 Then connect with an XCP tool.
-A simple built-in test client is available:
+A simple built-in test client is available in the XCPlite repo:

 ```
-cargo run -p xcp_client -- --tcp
+cargo run -p xcpclient -- --tcp
 # or
-cargo run -p xcp_client -- --udp
+cargo run -p xcpclient -- --udp
 ```

 Alternatively, open the CANape project located in the example's `CANape/` folder.